- Bachelor of Science in Aviation Technology

 - Walla Walla University is a certified Computer Assisted Testing Site (CATS), meaning you will not need to travel or make external payments to take the FAA knowledge examinations.
 We also have two designated examiners in the area so when the time comes to take your practical exam there will be no problem getting an appointment.

 Although most pilots transport passengers and cargo, others are involved in more unusual tasks, such as testing aircraft, monitoring traffic, rescuing and evacuating injured persons, directing fire fighting efforts, and spreading seed for reforestation.
 Except on small aircraft, two pilots make up the flight crew.
 The most experienced pilot, the captain, is in command and supervises all other crew members.
-The copilot assists with flying the aircraft, monitoring the instruments, and communicating with air traffic controllers.
+The first officer assists with flying the aircraft, monitoring the instruments, and communicating with air traffic controllers.